mario-guerra/mario-guerra.github.io/content/blog/2025-08-03-building-the-future-of-loan-origination-with-multi-agent-ai-architecture/index.md

 ---

 ## Architecture Deep Dive
-Let's explore how this multi-agent system actually works, including the sophisticated complexity management and observability systems that make it production-ready.
+Let's explore how this multi-agent system actually works, including the complexity management and observability systems that make it production-ready.

 ### Simplified Agent Ecosystem with Clear Interfaces